Rohanbhasin25/BlueVision/README.md

 # BlueVision

-The skeleton for the Blue Vision Project
+# Site for the Blue Vision Initiative

+This is a front-ned ( i am noob, so this site also noob )